 There’s a lot of hype around “AI” these days (put in quotes intentionally), but let’s be clear: what most people are calling AI today are really just large language models (LLMs) – extremely clever systems that predict the next word in a sequence, playing a wonderful, impressive game of “guess the next word.”
 They are not sentient, they are not autonomous problem-solvers, and we are still far from anything resembling true AGI.
 As Ray Kurzweil notes in my well-thumbed copy of The Singularity, “Artificial intelligence will reach human levels by around 2029.
 Follow that out to the singularity, and machine intelligence will be infinitely more powerful than human intelligence.”
 We are nowhere near that today – what we have is a powerful tool that amplifies expertise, not a replacement for it.

 Put simply: LLMs work best when you already know the answer.
-They excel at completing solutions you’ve already envisioned, polishing drafts, organizing ideas, or scaling work – but they do not replace the experience, strategy, intuition, or critical thinking that comes from years of experience in a field.
-As an example: when drafting website copy, you still need to define your audience, your brand voice, your messaging, and your overall strategy.
-The model can help phrase it, but it can’t know your business goals, your customer base, or the intent and priorities that drive your decisions.
+They excel at completing solutions you’ve already envisioned, polishing drafts, organizing ideas, or scaling work – but they do not replace the experience, strategy, intuition, or critical thinking that comes from years of doing the work.
+When drafting website copy, for example, you still need to define your audience, your brand voice, your messaging, and your overall strategy.
+The model can help phrase it – but it can’t know your business goals, your customer base, or the intent behind your decisions.

 Buzzwords Don’t Replace Experience

-Having been in tech for decades, I’ve seen this pattern repeat itself over and over: every “disruptive” idea comes with hype, and every hype cycle leaves behind both spectacular failures and surprisingly useful tools, and even entire paradigm shifts in the way society operates.
+Having been in tech for decades, I’ve seen this pattern repeat itself over and over.
+Every “disruptive” idea comes with hype, and every hype cycle leaves behind both spectacular failures and surprisingly useful tools – and sometimes entire paradigm shifts in how society operates.

-• Metaverse: Touted as the next frontier of digital interaction and social connectivity, initially hype-heavy and fragmented – but sparked innovation in virtual experiences, gaming, and immersive digital collaboration.
+- Metaverse: Touted as the next frontier of digital interaction, initially fragmented and overhyped – but sparked real innovation in virtual experiences, gaming, and immersive collaboration.

-• Cloud Computing: Promised scalable, cost-effective data storage and infrastructure – and delivered – but also fueled the rise of subscription-based “SaaS everything,” some of which became hype-driven, overcomplicated, or low-value.
+- Cloud Computing: Promised scalable, cost-effective infrastructure – and delivered – but also fueled the rise of “SaaS everything,” some of which became overcomplicated and low-value.

-The lesson is simple: technology alone doesn’t produce results.
+The lesson is consistent: technology alone doesn’t produce results.
 Strategy, expertise, and skill are what turn potential into meaningful outcomes – and LLMs are no exception.

 LLMs Are Tools, Not Magic